ponceedi000/cookie-stand-api/README.md

-# Lab: 33 - Authentication & Production Server
+# Lab: 34 - Back End Deployment

 **Authors**: Ediberto Ponce
 **Version**: 1.0.0
 **PR**: https://github.com/ponceedi000/cookie-stand-api/pull/1

 ## Overview
 **It’s time to deploy!
 First steps are to make sure my Application is able to run well in a remote environment.
-Once i'm confident that my Application is *deployable` then time to research deployment options.**
+Once i'm confident that my Application is *deployable* then I will deploy to AWS EC2!

 ## Features